 Before you begin proactive outreach and engagement, make sure that you understand exactly how you’ll measure the impact of these activities and the performance of individual sales associates.
 You may want to measure things like:

 - The number of messages sent and replies received.

 - Counts of customers contacted by team members.

 KPIs like these will help you understand the efficiency and effectiveness of your outreach, enabling you to double-down on what’s working and pinpoint areas of improvement.

 And the best part?
-If you start clienteling now, you’ll be able to begin optimising your process so it’s ready to make the greatest impact when stores begin to open again.
+If you start clienteling now, you’ll be able to begin optimizing your process so it’s ready to make the greatest impact when stores begin to open again.

 Empower your sales associates to boost customer lifetime value while working from home

 Retail was always a fast-evolving industry, but its current speed of change is unprecedented.
-Businesses have been forced to increase their reliance on digital sales channels, consumers have begun to prioritise different types of purchases, and genuine, personalised experiences are more important than ever.
+Businesses have been forced to increase their reliance on digital sales channels, consumers have begun to prioritize different types of purchases, and genuine, personalized experiences are more important than ever.

-A CDP-powered clienteling solution provides your business with a more holistic understanding of customer purchases, preferences, and behaviours—even if they’ve never shopped online before.
-Using this insight, your sales associates can achieve more personalised engagement, provide better recommendations and customer service, and ultimately capture more sales.
+A CDP-powered clienteling solution provides your business with a more holistic understanding of customer purchases, preferences, and behaviors—even if they’ve never shopped online before.
+Using this insight, your sales associates can achieve more personalized engagement, provide better recommendations and customer service, and ultimately capture more sales.